Frequently Asked Questions

 7.)
 What does it cost for my child to be enrolled in your school program?
 Summer program?
 Do you offer family discounts?

-In the summer of 2017, it cost $160 for 8 weeks of Club in Montrose.
-It cost $50 for 8 weeks in Olathe.
-Olathe had a partnership with the Town of Olathe to help offer lower rates.
-During the school session, at both locations, it cost $50 per semester or $100 for the full 9 moth session.
+In the summer of 2018, it cost $180 for 9 weeks of Club in Montrose.
+It cost $100 for 9 weeks in Olathe.
+Olathe had a partnership with the Town of Olathe to help offer lower rates in 2017 but the grant was not awarded in 2018.
+The rates for the 2018-2019 School session have not been finalized.